Chicken breast calories per 100g: 165 kcal

 Note: Caloric expenditure varies based on age, gender, and current body weight.

-Navigating the Raw vs. Cooked Weight Dilemma
+Raw vs. Cooked Weight Variations

-Protein Bioavailability and Muscle Recovery
+Protein Bioavailability and Micronutrients

 Frequently Asked Questions